 The barman told us that we were in for a great night if we chose to come back in after 10pm as everyone in Sweden gets paid on the 25th of the month and that the clubs in Stockholm are heaving on the Saturday night after payday.

 At 2pm after struggling to find something reasonably priced for lunch we had a quick bite at an Irish cafe.
 We wanted to keep walking around the waterfront in the sunshine to the museum.

 By now it was a beautifully sunny Saturday afternoon and there were a lot of people out and about by the water, enjoying the late Summer sunshine.

 By 3pm we were amongst Stockholm’s museums.If you just want an idea of what the Nordic Museum is like without paying the entrance fee and spending hours looking at the exhibitions you can get a sticker to visit the gift shop.
 And if you’re an ABBA fan then the ABBA Museum is a must – note that you need to book online before you go.

 When we were done we started the long walk back to our accommodation in Södermalm, 70 minutes away, grabbing cinnamon rolls and bottles of water for sustenance.
 The people in the city were relaxing as late afternoon turned into evening.

 Just after 9pm We had a late dinner at Grannen in Södermalm and their zucchini dish (with well deserved glass of wine) was quite possibly the best thing I had eaten in weeks.
 I need to try to create it at home.
 Having walked over 10km we decided we were too exhausted to go back into the city and head out on the town, instead choosing to chill out and relax with a couple of drinks.

 By 10am on Sunday we were off on our way to the airport via Metro and bus.
-Stockholm ticked off our bucket lists
+Stockholm done in a day and ticked off our bucket lists.

 Have you been to Stockholm?
 Do you think 24 hours in Stockholm or any other city is enough to explore?